sfmcdg/Salesforce-Marketing-Cloud-Developer-Edition-Recipes/firing-events.md

 8. You can now start the Event by selecting the **Start Event** button in the top right corner of the interface.
 Click **Start** in the confirmation dialog.

 9. When you start an Event, you will be returned back to the Data Designer interface.
-From the constellation view, select the Attribute Group that you previously created and click the **View & Edit** button then click **OK** if prompted to confirm changes.
+From the constellation view, select the Attribute Group that you previously created and click the **View & Edit** button, then click **OK** if prompted to confirm changes.
 You will see that the relationship from the Contact Record has been updated to include the linked Data Extension used by the Event.

   ![Event Data Relationship in an Attribute Group](https://raw.githubusercontent.com/eliotharper/journey-builder-dev-guide/master/images/event-data-relationship-in-attribute-group.png "Data relationship of an Event in an Attribute Group") *Data relationship of an Event in an Attribute Group*

 10. Before we can fire the Event, we need to add a new record to the Event Destination, as the existing Contacts have already entered the Interaction and will no longer meet the Contact Filter Criteria defined in the Interaction Trigger.
-Select the **Data Extensions** tab in Contact Builder and then select the first Data Extension you created that is used in the Attribute Group.
+Select the **Data Extensions** tab in Contact Builder and then select the first Data Extension you created (used in the Attribute Group).

 11. Click the **Add Record** button and complete the fields.
-You will note that an eventinstanceid field has automatically been added to the Data Extension.
+You will note that an 'eventinstanceid' field has automatically been added to the Data Extension.
 This is used internally, you do not need to add a value to this new field.
 When you have added a new record click the **Save** button.

   ![Adding a new record](https://raw.githubusercontent.com/eliotharper/journey-builder-dev-guide/master/images/adding-new-record-to-data-extension.png "Adding a new record to a Data Extension in Contact Builder") *Adding a new record to a Data Extension in Contact Builder*

 12. Now we are almost ready to simulate posting data from an Event for this new record using the contactEvents method from the Fuel REST API.
 The Event data will be serialized into the linked Data Extension associated with the Contact and the Contact will enter the Interaction.

-   While in the Data Extensions interface, locate the Data Extension that you will serialize the Event data into by opening the Data Extension that you created for the Event data.
+   From the Data Extensions interface, locate the Data Extension that you will serialize the Event data into by opening the Data Extension that you created for the Event data.
 Copy the External Key, and paste it into a text file for later use.

   ![Copy Data Extension External Key](https://raw.githubusercontent.com/eliotharper/journey-builder-dev-guide/master/images/copy-external-key-data-extension.png "Locating the External Key for a Data Extension") *Locating the External Key for a Data Extension*